 - Valuation of currency forwards: The vendor publishes the curves assigned according to the currency of origin of the underlying asset.
 These curves are made up of end-of-period nominal rates associated with forward exchange rate contracts. - Valuation of bond forwards: To determine the valuation of the forward at a given date, the theoretical future value of the Bond is calculated based on its price on the valuation day and the risk-free rate of the reference country of the underlying asset.
-After that, the present value of the difference between the theoretical future value and the price of the bond agreed in the forward contract is obtained, using as discount rate the risk-free rate of the country of reference of the underlying asset at the number of days to maturity of the contract. - Valuation of swap transactions: The vendor publishes the curves assigned according to the underlying asset, basis swap curves (exchange of payments associated with floating interest rates), domestic and foreign curves, and implicit curves associated with forward exchange rate contracts. - Valuation of OTC options: The vendor publishes the curves assigned according to the currency of origin of the underlying asset, forward exchange rate curve of the domestic currency of the transaction, implied curves associated with forward exchange rate contracts, swap curves assigned according to the underlying asset, and matrix and implied volatility curves.
+After that, the present value of the difference between the theoretical future value and the price of the bond agreed in the forward contract is obtained, using as discount rate the risk-free rate of the contract. - Valuation of swap transactions: The vendor publishes the curves assigned according to the underlying asset, basis swap curves (exchange of payments associated with floating interest rates), domestic and foreign curves, and implicit curves associated with forward exchange rate contracts. - Valuation of OTC options: The vendor publishes the curves assigned according to the currency of origin of the underlying asset, forward exchange rate curve of the domestic currency of the transaction, implied curves associated with forward exchange rate contracts, swap curves assigned according to the underlying asset, and matrix and implied volatility curves.